mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

         epoch, total_loss/len(mx_train_data), time.time()-tic))
 ```

-Some of the differences in MXNet when compared to PyTorch are as follows:
+Some of the differences in Apache MXNet when compared to PyTorch are as follows:

-* In MXNet, you don't need to flatten the 4-D input into 2-D when feeding the
-data into forward pass.
+* In Apache MXNet, you don't need to flatten the 4-D input into 2-D when feeding the data into forward pass.

-* In MXNet, you need to perform the calculation within the `autograd.record()`
-scope so that it can be automatically differentiated in the backward pass.
+* In Apache MXNet, you need to perform the calculation within the [autograd.record()](https://beta.mxnet.io/api/gluon-related/_autogen/mxnet.autograd.record.html) scope so that it can be automatically differentiated in the backward pass.

-* It is not necessary to clear the gradient every time as with Pytorch's
-`trainer.zero_grad()` because by default the new gradient is written in, not
+* It is not necessary to clear the gradient every time as with PyTorch's `trainer.zero_grad()` because by default the new gradient is written in, not accumulated.
-accumulated.

-* You need to specify the update step size (usually batch size) when performing
-`step()` on the trainer.
+* You need to specify the update step size (usually batch size) when performing [step()](https://beta.mxnet.io/api/gluon/_autogen/mxnet.gluon.Trainer.step.html) on the trainer.

-* You need to call `.asscalar()` to turn a multidimensional array into a scalar.
+* You need to call [`.asscalar()`](https://beta.mxnet.io/api/ndarray/_autogen/mxnet.ndarray.NDArray.asscalar.html) to turn a multidimensional array into a scalar.

-* In this sample, MXNet is twice as fast as PyTorch.
-Though you need to be
-cautious with such toy comparisons.
+* In this sample, Apache MXNet is twice as fast as PyTorch.
+Though you need to be cautious with such toy comparisons.

 ## Conclusion

-MXNet and PyTorch share a lot of similarities.
-It makes PyTorch users much easy
-to use MXNet.
+As we saw above, Apache MXNet Gluon API and PyTorch are similar in use.

+## Recommended Next Steps

+While Apache MXNet Gluon API is very similar to PyTorch, there are some extra functionality using which can make your code even faster.
+Check out [Hybridize tutorial](https://beta.mxnet.io/guide/packages/gluon/hybridize.html) to learn how to write imperative code which can be converted to symbolic one.
+Also, check out how to extend Apache MXNet with your own [custom layers](https://beta.mxnet.io/guide/extend/custom_layer.html).